joerdav/xc/doc/content/task-syntax/task-list.md

 ## Constraints

-You cannot define two `Tasks` sections.
-If you do, the one that appears first in the markdown file will be used
+Note `xc` cannot find tasks in two or more `Tasks` sections.
+If you have more than one `Tasks` section, the one that appears first will be used.

 ## The `<!-- xc-heading -->` Comment

-By putting the special comment `<!-- xc-heading -->` on the line before the heading, you can specify the xc heading without the `--heading` flag.
+In Markdown files, you can put the special comment `<!-- xc-heading -->` on the line before a heading, and `xc` will recognize that as the task heading.

 ```markdown
 <!-- xc-heading -->